Wellness Center

 • Programming at a least restrictive environment has been attempted and has been unsuccessful.

-• Student has been identified as eligible to receive services under and IDEA disability category or Section 504.
+• Student has been identified as eligible to receive services under an IDEA disability category or Section 504.

 • Student not currently meeting basic expectations of school relative to social emotional, behavioral, and academic functioning.
 The less restrictive placement options within the school system do not meet student needs at the current time.